ari-dasci/OD-covidgr/README.md

 # COVIDGR datasets

 Datasets of X-Ray imaging for detection of COVID-19.
+[More information about these datasets](https://dasci.es/transferencia/dascii-hub/open-data/covidgr-2/)

 |Dataset|Class distribution|Download|Cite|
 |-|-|-|-|